tobikli/ba-thesis/content/introduction.typ

 ) <fig2>

-===	Implement a scalable load testing framework
+===	Implement A Scalable Load Testing Framework
 To evaluate Theia Cloud's performance under high demand, this thesis implements a scalable load testing framework using Artillery #footnote("https://artillery.io/")<art>.
 The tests simulate realistic user behavior, including concurrent file operations, terminal interactions, and version control operations.

-===	Analyze system performance and identify bottlenecks This thesis analyzes the performance of Theia Cloud under load, identifying bottlenecks in the system's response time and resource utilization.
+===	Analyze System Performance And Identify Bottlenecks This thesis analyzes the performance of Theia Cloud under load, identifying bottlenecks in the system's response time and resource utilization.
 The goal is to comprehensively evaluate Theia Cloud's scalability limits, helping system administrators and developers make informed decisions about optimizations and infrastructure scaling.

-===	Create randomized and personalized tests using LLMs The scalable load testing framework should be able to generate randomized and personalized tests using LLMs to ensure the test suite is comprehensive and effective.
+===	Create Randomized And Personalized Tests Using LLMs The scalable load testing framework should be able to generate randomized and personalized tests using LLMs to ensure the test suite is comprehensive and effective.
 It uses the MCP (Model Context Protocol) #footnote("https://modelcontextprotocol.io/")<mcp> to create diverse test cases covering various programming languages, IDE features, and user behaviors.
 This allows for a more comprehensive evaluation of Theia Cloud’s capabilities and performance under different conditions.

 #set heading(numbering: "1.1")